iFantasyReactNext/Next5TsApolloCrud/README.md

 note :
 1. if add vaildate must to show error message that will easy forget
-2. reducer must be "form"
+2. redux-form reducer must be "form"